♻️ Everything you should know about sustainable packaging coatings

 Coating materials are applied to moving webs of flexible substrates, which can vary.

-It could be paper, film, or even aluminum foil.
+It could b barrier coatings for paper packaging, film, or even aluminum foil.

 The carrier substrate will depend on why the coating is needed and how the packaging will be used (i.e., retail shelves, e-commerce, etc.)